Archaeology: Archaeometry

+Digital archaeology

+Digital Archeology is an interdiscplinary field that applies information technology (IT), digital tools, and data management techniques to archaeology.
+It includes virtual archeology and computational archeology.

+Examples of digital archaeology include the use of computer graphics to create virtual 3D models of sites, like the throne room of an Assyrian palace or ancient Rome.
+Photogrammetry and digital topographical models are combined with astronomical calculations to check if structures, such as pillars, align with astronomical events like the sun's position at a solstice.
+Agent-based modelling and simulation are used to understand past social dynamics and outcomes.
+Data mining is applied to large collections of archaeological 'grey literature'.

 Cultural resources management

-Archaeology can be a subsidiary activity within Cultural resources management (CRM), also called Cultural heritage management (CHM) in the United Kingdom.
-CRM archaeologists frequently examine archaeological sites that are threatened by development.
-Today, CRM accounts for most of the archaeological research done in the United States and much of that in western Europe as well.
-In the US, CRM archaeology has been a growing concern since the passage of the National Historic Preservation Act (NHPA) of 1966, and most taxpayers, scholars, and politicians believe that CRM has helped preserve much of that nation's history and prehistory that would have otherwise been lost in the expansion of cities, dams, and highways.
-Along with other statutes, the NHPA mandates that projects on federal land or involving federal funds or permits consider the effects of the project on each archaeological site.
+Archaeology can be a subsidiary activity within Cultural resource management (CRM), also called Cultural heritage management (CHM) in the UK.
+CRM archaeologists frequently examine archaeological sites threatened by development.
+CRM accounts for most archaeological research done in the US and much of that in western Europe.
+In the US, CRM archaeology has been a growing concern since the passage of the National Historic Preservation Act (NHPA) of 1966.
+Most scholars and politicians believe CRM has helped preserve much of the US' history and prehistory that would have otherwise been lost in the expansion of cities, dams, and highways.
+Along with other statutes, the NHPA mandates that projects on federal land, or involving federal funds or permits, consider the effects of the project on each archaeological site.

-The application of CRM in the United Kingdom is not limited to government-funded projects.
+The application of CRM in the UK is not limited to government-funded projects.
 Since 1990, PPG 16 has required planners to consider archaeology as a material consideration in determining applications for new development.
-As a result, numerous archaeological organizations undertake mitigation work in advance of (or during) construction work in archaeologically sensitive areas, at the developer's expense.
+As a result, archaeological organizations undertake mitigation work in advance of, or during, construction work in archaeologically sensitive areas, at the developer's expense.
+Some of the largest archaeological projects ever undertaken in the UK are due to major infrastructure projects like the A14 road improvement scheme, or the building of HS2.

 In England, ultimate responsibility of care for the historic environment rests with the Department for Culture, Media and Sport in association with English Heritage.
 In Scotland, Wales and Northern Ireland, the same responsibilities lie with Historic Scotland, Cadw and the Northern Ireland Environment Agency respectively.
 In France, the Institut national du patrimoine (The National Institute of Cultural Heritage) trains curators specialized in archaeology.
 Their mission is to enhance the objects discovered.
 The curator is the link between scientific knowledge, administrative regulations, heritage objects and the public.